(This post may contain affiliate links. You can find my disclosure page here.)

 Here are a few things to consider when baby proofing your home:

+The first item on our baby proofing checklist is the safety gate.
 One second your baby is playing in one spot, the next they are on the other side of the house trying to open up the cutlery drawer in the kitchen.
-Once babies learn how to crawl or walk they can be surprisingly fast!
+Once babies learn how to crawl or walk, they can be surprisingly fast!
 Safety gates help keep kiddos within a safe area.
 Remember that you want to make sure safety gates are screwed into the wall if they are at the top of a staircase.

 Doesn’t it seem as if toddlers like to explore in every space you DON’T want them to be?
-Toddlers are curious creatures and forbidden places seem exciting to them.
+Small children are curious creatures, and forbidden places are exciting to them.
 They love testing their boundaries.
-Door knob covers are great for keeping little ones out of the areas you don’t want them wandering into.
-Especially places like broom closets, bathrooms or out the front door!
+Doorknob covers are great for keeping little ones out of the areas you don’t want them wandering into.
+Especially places like broom closets, bathrooms, or out the front door.

 Door nob covers just spin in circles if a toddler tries to open it.
 But adults can easily open it by squeezing it tightly and turning the knob.

 Screens are not enough to keep a child from falling out of a window.
-And if children are able to open a window then there is the possibility of an accident.
+And if children can open a window, then there is the possibility of an accident.
 Children can be resourceful by climbing on furniture or toys to reach windows, so even if you think there is no way they could reach them, window guards are still a good idea.

 Side note: I don’t love that these window guards do not let me put the windows up all the way.
 But I would rather have them in place than risk having a horrible accident.